AygunVarol/merge-jpgs-to-pdf/README.md

 - **No JPG files found**: make sure your files end with `.jpg` or `.jpeg` (case‑insensitive).
 - **Very large image sets**: Pillow loads all images to save them into a single PDF.
 If you're merging thousands of pages on a low‑memory system, consider the alternative below.

-## Alternative (memory‑friendly)

-If you need a more memory‑efficient solution that writes images directly to a PDF stream, try [`img2pdf`] instead:

 ```bash
 pip install img2pdf
 ```